 Bill Brings Common Sense & Eliminates Confusion over Contests

-(TRENTON) – Legislation Assembly Democrats Tim Eustace and Connie Wagner sponsored to make clear participation by New Jersey residents in contests of skill does not constitute unlawful gambling was advanced Monday by an Assembly panel.
+(TRENTON) – Legislation Assembly Democrats Tim Eustace and Connie Wagner sponsored to make clear participation by New Jersey residents in contests of skill does not constitute unlawful gambling was approved Monday by the Assembly.

 The bill (A-3624) provides that participation by a New Jersey resident in a contest of skill in which a participant pays an entry fee for the opportunity to win money or something else of value is not considered a game of chance, does not constitute unlawful gambling and and will not subject the participant or the sponsor of the contest of skill to any civil or criminal liability.